top of page

 The market is usually open on Tuesdays from 9:00 am to 1:00 pm.
 But you can also check the Progreso market's Facebook page to see if it's open when you're there.
 The market offers organic products, wood carvings, jewelry and much more.

 Progreso is the most famous port city on the Emerald Coast.
-The Emerald Coast (Costa Esmeralda in Spanish) is an informal name for a 98-kilometer stretch of coastline in northern Yucatån.
+Costa Esmeralda (in Spanish) is an informal name for a 98-kilometer stretch of coastline in northern Yucatán.
 It gets its name from the striking emerald hue of the sea along this scenic region.

 Some interesting figures: